 About the Board

-Who is the California Veterinary Medical Board?
+What is the California Veterinary Medical Board?

 The California Veterinary Medical Board (CVMB) has been regulating veterinary medicine in the State of California since 1893.
-The CVMB is a governmental agency whose mission is to protect all California consumers and animals by regulating licensees, promoting professional standards, and enforcing the California Veterinary Medicine Practice Act.
-The CVMB fulfills its mission by developing, maintaining, and enforcing professional standards including licensing veterinarians, registered veterinary technicians (RVTs), veterinary assistant controlled substances permit holders (VACSPs) and veterinary premises.
+Pursuant to Business and Professions Code (BPC) section 4800.1, the CVMB is a governmental agency whose mission is to protect all California consumers and animals by regulating licensees, promoting professional standards, and enforcing the California Veterinary Medicine Practice Act (Act).

 Licensing